SSRF Guide for Chesapeake Bay Program Outcome Leads

 Strategic Science and Research Framework Process:

 o assist outcomes in their progression through SSRF, the Scientific, Technical Assessment and Reporting (STAR) Team has created a template (Science Needs Presentation Template) for each outcome to use for their presentation during the STAR Science Needs Meeting.
-Outcomes should fill out all fields in the presentation for their current and newly identified science needs to ensure a streamlined and efficient process for updating their science needs into the database.
+Outcomes should fill out all fields in the presentation for their current and newly identified science needs to ensure a streamlined and efficient process for updating their science needs in the database.
 After the STAR Science Needs Meeting, the outcomes in the cohort will have two weeks to review the comments made at the STAR meeting to update their presentation and needs as they see fit and send any post meeting updates to STAR leadership.
 Once received, STAR will update the science needs database to reflect these changes.

 This presentation template can be condensed down into the science needs presentation for Scientific and Technical Advisory Committee (STAC) by focusing on the key science needs relevant to academia.
 Such types of needs include synthesis, literature reviews, and novel research.